OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 The coding and building of the Messenger example above is not changed for using RTPS, so you will not need to modify or rebuild your publisher and subscriber services.
 This is a strength of the OpenDDS architecture in that to enable the RTPS capabilities, it is an exercise in configuration.
 For this exercise, we will enable RTPS for the Messenger example using a configuration file that the publisher and subscriber will share.
-More details concerning the configuration of all the available transports including RTPS are described in :ref:`run_time_configuration--run-time-configuration`.
+More details concerning the configuration of all the available transports including RTPS are described in :ref:`config`.

 Navigate to the directory where your publisher and subscriber have been built.
 Create a new text file named ``rtps.ini`` and populate it with the following content: